teresahanak/wikipedia-life-expectancy/README.md

 The [References](https://github.com/teresahanak/wikipedia-life-expectancy/blob/main/README.md#references) section, on this page, is inclusive for all notebooks and files within the project.

 ## Run It
+See individual notebooks for standalone instructions to start at that step of the project.

 Follow [these instructions](https://www.youtube.com/watch?v=ooNngLWhTC4&t=657s) from Frank Andrade, to set up Anaconda virtual environment and Scrapy.
 1. Virtual evironment created with Anaconda Navigator (2.2.0)
 2. Scrapy (2.6.1) installed in virtual environment